 We also collaborate with local providers to offer additional services:

 S.A.F.E.
 Groups, Sexual Assault Forums for Every veteran and civilian provides a private environment for victims and survivors to turn the page by telling their stories.
 Volunteer facilitators will host free weekly gatherings.
 SAFE Groups is primarily aimed at helping veterans, active duty, and civilians turn the page by telling their stories.
-We not only aim to provide a private location, but an emotionally safe one as well.
+We aim to provide not only a private location, but also an emotionally safe one.
 We value privacy and self-determination above all else.
 We recognize that sexual violence is not gender specific, nor is it related to sexual orientation.
 Contact Ingrid at (888) 511-0567 for more info.

 Mindfulness Class hosted by Brock Travis.
 Class is free for veterans and teaches skills to enhance serenity.
-Contact Brock at brocktravis3gmail.com or 805-320-6079
+Contact Brock at email@example.com or (805) 320-6079.